 EKSCA has grown, and the Board of Directors has taken several steps to meet that growth.

 We have decided to formalize membership and institute dues: $10 for individuals, $15 for families, and $5 for students.

 For a membership form, click here

 We are seeking to expand our Board of Directors.
 If you are interested, contact any of the officers.

-Nepal will once again be offering up entertainment at the Eugene Asian Celebration, February 18 & 19, 2017.
+Nepal will once again offer entertainment at the Eugene Asian Celebration, Sunday, February 19, 3:40-4:00.
 Last year’s dance performance was truly awesome!
 If you are interested in participating, contact Rama Bajracharya.